yokawasa/kubectl-tips/README.md

 ## Delete a worker node in the cluster

-A point is to `cordon` a node and evict pods in the node with `drain`.
+A point is to `cordon` a node at first, then to evict pods in the node with `drain`.
 ```bash
 kubectl get nodes  # to get nodename to delete
 kubectl cordon <node-name>